terryp/action-assets/support/ssh-add.md

     # Generating public/private rsa key pair.
     # Enter file in which to save the key (/Users/you/.ssh/id_rsa): [Press enter]

-Now you enter a passphrase (passphrases make things much more secure).
+Now you enter a passphrase (passphrases make things more secure).

     # Enter passphrase (empty for no passphrase): [Type a passphrase]
     # Enter same passphrase again: [Type passphrase again]